Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Discussion and Conclusions

 Some of our results are surprising.
 For example, we discovered that the uncommon tangent construction, which governs binodals in the weak phase separation limit~\cite{wittkowski-2014}, is abolished in the strong separation regime.
-Within the $\ofour$ theory it is replaced by a more general procedure that specifies mismatches in not only the intercepts but also the slopes of the tangents to $f(\rho)$ at the binodal densities.
-(Both mismatches disappear in equilibrium, as is well known~\cite{CatesJFM:2018}.)
+Within the $\ofour$ theory, it is replaced by a more general procedure that specifies mismatches in not only the intercepts but also the slopes of the tangents to $f(\rho)$ at the binodal densities.
+(Both mismatches disappear in equilibrium, as is well known~\cite{cates-2018}.)
 While a similar phenomenon has been anticipated numerically in traveling states created by anisotropically tumbling particles~\cite{spinney-2025}, we have shown not only how the previous construction fails even for fully isotropic systems at Cahn--Hilliard level, but also what replaces it.
+Similarly, in nonreciprocal quorum-sensing, the chemical potentials are unequal in the presence of chaotic bands~\cite{duan-2025}; our construction may pave the way to understanding such phenomena.

-Surprisingly also, we found a `forbidden region' of parameter space where a nonlinear instability drives the interfacial width to zero at $\ofour$ level.
+Surprisingly, we also found a `forbidden region' of parameter space where a nonlinear instability drives the interfacial width to zero at $\ofour$ level.
 This we precisely delineated in the special case of constant coefficients, for quartic $f(\rho)$ and Flory--Huggins theory.
 In the former case, depending on the parameters, either one of the binodals grows unbounded on approach to the forbidden region, or both stay finite.
 Flory--Huggins theory on the other hand enforces a saturating density, but the forbidden region survives.
 Because the instability stems from runaway sharpening of the interfacial profile caused by active pumping, not by a runaway density, higher derivative terms ({\em e.g.}, $\osix$) are presumably needed to tame it.
 We have speculated that in some cases, the end result could be condensation rather than phase separation.

 Another unexpected result is that, at $\ofour$ level, there remains a strict relationship between interfacial tensions such that the capillary tension is a specified linear combination of the two Ostwald tensions.
 This means that the capillary tension cannot be negative without at least one Ostwald tension being so.